KuangdiOnTheEarth/DAforColdStart/README.md

 ---

-Project Structure:
+File Explanation:
+- `data/ml-am`: contains the dataset of MovieLens.
+Some data files are kept in this archive, so the augmentation and model training process can be directly executed.
+- `SASRec_pytorch/utils_cs.py`: contains the modified versions of functions from `utils.py`, these functions are used to supports the cold-start training and evaluation.
-- `formate_ml-1m.py`: process raw datasets (e.g. extract the user behaviour sequences and item list).
+- `formate_ml-1m.py`: script for processing raw MovieLens-1M datasets (e.g. extract the user behaviour sequences and item list).
-- `data_split.py`: identify the cold-start users and items, split the sequences in to four splits: ws, ucs, ics, mcs.
+- `data_split.py`: used to identify the cold-start users and items, split the sequences in to four splits: ws, ucs, ics, mcs.
-- `utils_cs.py`: contains the modified versions of functions from `utils.py`, these functions are used to supports the cold-start training and evaluation.
+- `augmentation.py`
 ---

 Execution: